<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5) Do you hope to live in a more expensive area?

-Perhaps you'd like to live near a golf course or relocate from an area with freezing winters to a home in the warmer South, complete with pool.
+Perhaps you'd like to live near a golf course or relocate from an area with freezing winters to a home in the warmer South, complete with a pool.
 It might make sense to have more expendable income by choosing to live in a smaller home in an area with the amenities you desire!

 6) If you decide to downsize, are you able to let go of some belongings?